Basic Terminology

 • gi — uniform

-• kamiza or shomen – the “center” of the dojo where there is usually a scroll and/or a picture of O-sensei
+• kamiza / shomen — the center of the dojo, typically marked by a scroll or a photograph of O-sensei

 • rei — bow